mdlhoupt/CC-Executive-Summary/group6_executive_summary.md

-# Executive Public Summary on the Impacts of Elevated Temperatures on Prenatal Development
+# The Impacts of Elevated Ambient Temperatures on Prenatal Development

 ## Introduction